bndtools/bnd/CONTRIBUTING.md

-# Contributing to bnd
+# Contributing to Bnd

-Want to hack on bnd?
+Want to hack on Bnd?
 Here are instructions to get you started.
 They are probably not perfect, please let us know if anything feels wrong or incomplete.

 ## Reporting Issues

 When reporting [issues](https://github.com/bndtools/bnd/issues)
-on GitHub please include the version of bnd you are using, `bnd version`, as well as the version of Java, `java -version`, and your OS.
-Also, please provide the `Git-SHA` and `Git-Descriptor` headers from the bnd jar file.
+on GitHub please include the version of Bnd you are using, `bnd version`, as well as the version of Java, `java -version`, and your OS.
+Also, please provide the `Git-SHA` and `Git-Descriptor` headers from the Bnd jar file.
 Please include the steps required to reproduce the problem if possible and applicable.
 This information will help us review and fix your issue faster.

 ## Build Environment

-The only thing you need to build bnd is Java.
+The only thing you need to build Bnd is Java.
 We use Java 7 but most projects only require Java 6.
 We use Gradle to build and the repo includes `gradlew`.
-You can use your system `gradle` but we require at least version 2.8.
+You can use your system `gradle` but we require at least version 2.12.

 `./gradlew`              - Assembles, tests and releases the projects into dist/bundles
 `./gradlew :dist:build`  - Assembles and tests the projects